ABOUT LAWRENCE COUNTY

 Hailing from the green hills and valleys of the Bagthorpe Delta, Nottinghamshire UK.

 Expect a sepia tinted ... unlikely blend of attitude, Americana, Alt-Country & folk.

 Drawing heavily from the rolling landscapes, that once graced the footsteps and literary musings of DH Lawrence.
 The sound is an earthy, infectious, foot stomping vibe with fiddle, accordion & raw guitar.

-You'll get folklore and tales full of fire and brimstone, death, the demon drink, preacher men and troubled souls.
+You'll get folklore laced tales full of fire and brimstone, death, demon drink, preacher men and troubled souls.